Which Path? Glossary Schools Resources Donations About Us Secret of Emptiness

 The “Dark Night” and the Controversy

-Stages 5-10 of the Progress of Insight - what the Burmese tradition calls “dukkha-nana” (knowledges of suffering) - have become the most contested aspect of the Mahasi method.
-Practitioners at these stages report anxiety, revulsion toward existence, a sense of meaninglessness, physical discomfort.
+Stages 5-10 of the Progress of Insight - what the Burmese tradition calls the “dukkha ñāṇas” (knowledges of suffering, or “dark ñāṇas”) - have become the most contested aspect of the Mahasi method.
+These are several consecutive vipassanā ñāṇas (specific insights) accompanied by feelings of anxiety, fear, danger, revulsion toward existence, a sense of meaninglessness, and physical discomfort.
 In the classical texts, this is a normal part of the path - a sign that the mind is directly perceiving the characteristic of dukkha.
-But in the West, these experiences acquired the dramatic label “dark night of the soul” - borrowed from the Christian mystical tradition.
+But in the West these experiences acquired the dramatic name “the dark night of the soul” - by analogy with the Christian mystical tradition.

-Daniel Ingram, an emergency physician and vipassana practitioner in the Mahasi lineage, made this topic central to his book “Mastering the Core Teachings of the Buddha” (2003).
-Ingram described the Progress of Insight map with radical candor, arguing that these stages are real, reproducible, and that many meditators get stuck in the “dark night” without understanding what is happening to them - because teachers prefer not to talk about it.
+Daniel Ingram, an emergency physician and a vipassanā practitioner in the Mahasi tradition, made this topic central to his book “Mastering the Core Teachings of the Buddha” (2003).
+Ingram described the map of the Progress of Insight with radical candor, asserting that these stages are real and reproducible, and that many meditators get stuck in the “dark night” without understanding what is happening to them - because teachers prefer not to speak about it.

 How It Differs

 Mahasi and Goenka.
 Both traditions teach vipassana, both have Burmese roots, both run 10-day retreats.
 But the method differs substantially.
 Goenka begins with three days of breath concentration (anapana), then shifts to body scanning.
 Mahasi begins with noting immediately - no preliminary concentration phase.
 Goenka uses standardized audio recordings and a uniform curriculum; Mahasi uses a live teacher and individual interviews.
-Goenka considered his method the only correct one and criticized “dry” vipassana; the Mahasi tradition is more open to variation.
+Goenka considered his method the most correct one and criticized “dry” vipassana; the Mahasi tradition is more open to variation.

 Mahasi and the Thai Forest Tradition.
 The Thai Forest lineage (Ajahn Chah, Ajahn Mun) places greater emphasis on developing samadhi (concentration) before vipassana and on monastic discipline as the foundation of practice.
 The Mahasi method is classified as “dry vipassana” (sukkha-vipassana) - an approach where insight develops through momentary concentration (khanika-samadhi) rather than deep jhanas.
 A long-standing debate between these traditions concerns whether jhanas are necessary for attaining Nibbana.